Wartem/nestcast/README.md

 - **Local Network Operation**: Designed to operate within the user's local network, leveraging Chromecast capabilities.
 - **Web Interface**: Offers an intuitive interface for device discovery and message sending.
 - **Text-to-Speech**: Converts user-input text into spoken messages on target devices.
+- **Media streaming from URL and audio play from file.**: Offers casting of images, audio and video to screens with chromecast and audio from file to speakers.

 ## Technical Details